Height: 6 ft 4″

 Johnson underlined his status as the best player in the world as he coasted to a dominant eight-shot victory at the Sentry Tournament of Champions, the first PGA TOUR event in 2018.
 Johnson reigned as No. 1 in the world for 64 weeks before he was dethroned on May 12th, 2018.
 However, that did not last long as Johnson went onto win the FedEx St. Jude Classic on June 10th and reclaimed world No. 1 with his victory.

-Having already competed on four United States Ryder Cup teams and three Presidents Cup teams, Johnson’s quest to be recognized as a “global” player is evidenced by his play in China, South Korea, Saudi Arabia, Abu Dhabi, Germany, Sweden, the United Kingdom and Australia.
+Having already competed on four United States Ryder Cup teams and four Presidents Cup teams, Johnson’s quest to be recognized as a “global” player is evident by his play in China, South Korea, Saudi Arabia, Abu Dhabi, Germany, Sweden, the United Kingdom and Australia.

 Johnson’s list of accomplishments continues to grow, so does the man himself.
 Beneath the aforementioned swagger lies an immense heart and a deep sense of gratitude for his many blessings.
 Through the formation of the Dustin Johnson Foundation, he is fulfilling his desire to give to those in need in his native South Carolina and beyond.
 Recent beneficiaries include children’s programs, our nation’s military, junior golf and the Humane Society.